Keurig K50 vs K55: A Review and Comparison

 Custom Brewing Features

 Both models offer the same 3 brew sizes and are compatible with hundreds of K-Cups.
 However, the K50 offers an extra feature: by pressing the Strong Brew button, you’ll get a stronger (duh) and bolder cup of coffee.
 (It’s not quite espresso, but these are not espresso machines.)
 If you need an extra caffeine kick sometimes, this is definitely something that you should keep in mind when making your choice.
-(Another machine with a range of custom brewing features is the K-Select; read our detailed review to find out if the K-select is right for you.
+Another machine with a range of custom brewing features is the K-Select; read our detailed Keurig K-select review to find out if it’s the right machine for you.

 Neither the K50 nor the K55 lets you make cappuccinos and lattes; if that’s a brewing feature you’re interested in, take a look at our full review of the K-Cafe.